Spectral triples for the Sierpinski Gasket: Spectral triples on the Sierpinski gasket

 for a suitable $\d$.
 As above, we may hope to compute the energy also as

-For classical Riemannian $d$-manifolds $M$, energy is finite for functions in the Sobolev space $f\in H^1 (M)$, namely $|\nabla f|^2\in L^1 (M)$, therefore the analysis in \cite{LPS} (for $\d=d$) shows that formula \eqref{formulaE3} is finite and recovers a multiple of the Dirichlet energy form for all $f\in H^1 (M)$, while formula \eqref{formulaE2} recovers a multiple of the Dirichlet energy form only for functions in a proper subset.
+For classical Riemannian $d$-manifolds $M$, the energy is finite for functions in the Sobolev space $f\in H^1 (M)$, namely $|\nabla f|^2\in L^1 (M)$, therefore the analysis in \cite{LPS} (for $\d=d$) shows that formula \eqref{formulaE3} is finite and recovers a multiple of the Dirichlet energy form for all $f\in H^1 (M)$, while formula \eqref{formulaE2} recovers a multiple of the Dirichlet energy form only for functions in a proper subset.

-This will be the case also in our present setting (even though we could not produce a counterexaple) where the manifold is replaced by the Sierpinski gasket and the Dirichlet integral by the Kigami energy functional.
-In particular, we prove that formula \eqref{formulaE3} is finite and recovers a multiple of the Kigami energy form on all finite energy functions, while we are able to prove that formula \eqref{formulaE2} recovers a multiple of the Kigami energy form only on a form core.
+This will be the case also in our present setting (even though we could not produce a counterexample) where the manifold is replaced by the Sierpinski gasket and the Dirichlet integral by the standard Dirichlet form.
+In particular, we prove that formula \eqref{formulaE3} is finite and recovers a multiple of the standard Dirichlet form for all finite energy functions, while we are able to prove that formula \eqref{formulaE2} recovers a multiple of the standard Dirichlet form only on a form core.

-Moreover, as a counterpart of the results of Kusuoka \cite{Ku} and Ben-Bassat-Strichartz-Teplyaev \cite{BST}, showing that self-similar measures and energy measures are singular on the gasket, the exponent $\d$ in \eqref{formulaE2}, \eqref{formulaE3}, which we call {\it energy dimension}, is smaller than the volume dimension $d$.
-This causes the multiplicative constants mentioned above to be possibly different, and we cannot exclude that the one relative to formula \eqref{formulaE2} may even depend on the generalized limit $\o$.
+Moreover, as a counterpart of the results of Kusuoka \cite{Ku}, Ben-Bassat-Strichartz-Teplyaev \cite{BST} (see also \cite{Hino,HiNa}) showing that self-similar measures and energy measures are singular on the gasket, the exponent $\d$ in \eqref{formulaE2}, \eqref{formulaE3}, which we call {\it energy dimension}, is smaller than the volume dimension $d$.
+As a consequence, we cannot exclude that the multiplicative constant relating $\ce_D[a]$ in formula \eqref{formulaE2} with the standard Dirichlet form may even depend on the generalized limit $\o$.

+Let us remark here that we prove that the forms described in \eqref{formulaE2} and \eqref{formulaE3} coincide (up to a constant) with the standard energy form on the gasket on suitable domains.
+The question whether such formulas directly give a Dirichlet form, either for general spectral triples or for the case of fractals, is not treated here, and will be the subject of future research.

+Also, the residue and the Dixmier trace formulas, which are essentially equivalent for the case of the volume, are proved here in a quite independent way, the second requiring rather technical results on singular traces; this is why the domains of their validity are different, and the two constants giving the relation with the standard energy are unrelated, only estimates being available.